California False Claims Act Lawyer – Defense

 1. What Should I Do If I Am Under FCA Investigation?

-• Contact a Lawyer Immediately: Reach out to an experienced California False Claims Act defense attorney who understands federal investigations.
+- Contact a California False Claims Act law immediately: Reach out to an experienced California False Claims Act attorney who understands federal investigations.

 2. What Are My Options If a Qui Tam Lawsuit Is Filed Against My Business?